rust-lang/reference/src/conditional-compilation.md

 Which configuration options are set is determined statically during the compilation of the crate.
 Some options are _compiler-set_ based on data about the compilation.
 Other options are _arbitrarily-set_ based on input passed to the compiler outside of the code.
-It is impossible to set a configuration option from within the source code of the crate being compiled.
+It is not possible to set a configuration option from within the source code of the crate being compiled.

 > **Note**: For `rustc`, arbitrary-set configuration options are set using the